Kailxxz/CSVWhiz/README.md

 # CSVWhiz Bot

-CSVWhiz Bot is an interactive tool that allows users to interact with CSV files using natural language.
-It leverages the power of Llama 2, Sentence Transformers, CTransformers, Langchain, and Streamlit to provide a seamless and intuitive user experience.
+CSVWhiz Bot is an interactive tool which streamlines CSV file management with natural language, featuring scaling, AutoML capabilities, and advanced visualization tools.
+Powered by Llama 2, Sentence Transformers, CTransformers, Langchain, and Streamlit, it ensures intuitive and efficient data handling.

 ## Features